THE FILE 250,000+ 35mm, 500,000+ digital images.

 PHOTOGRAPHIC PLANS We frequently visit the following parks in all seasons doing research and photography for our Field Guide series: Big Bend, Blue Ridge Parkway, Death Valley, Everglades, Glacier, Grand Teton, Great Smokies, Rocky Mountain, Saguaro, Shenandoah, Yellowstone and Yosemite.
-We are leading a natural history photo trip to Ecuador’s Galapagos, the Amazon and the Andes during July 2014.
-In 2015 we will take a group to Panama for nature photography.
-If you are interested in going, email email@example.com.
+In July 2016 we are taking a nature photography group to Costa Rica.
+This is the peak time for the densest nesting sea turtle population in the world at Tortugero.
+After photographing the sea tutles and lots of other coastal wildlife like red-eyed tree frogs, we will head into the mountains to Ranch Naturalista.
+The area has lots of interesting hummingbirds like the rare snowcap.
+We will then head up into the cloud forest at Savegre.
+More and different species of hummingbirds are here as well as the endemic cloud forest species.
+The area is especially famous for nesting resplendent quetzals.
+We are leading a natural history photo trip to Ecuador’s Galapagos, the Amazon and the Andes during July 2017.
+In March 2017 we will take a group to Panama for nature photography and in July 2017 we will take a group to photograph jaguars and many other creatures in Brazil.
+If you are interested in going, email firstname.lastname@example.org or email@example.com.

 CREDITS Magazines: Adirondack Life, American Horticulturist, Audubon, Birder's World, Chevron Odyssey, Country Living, Defenders of Wildlife, Destinations, Duncraft, Equinox, Forbes, Harrowsmith, Islands, Living Bird, National Geographic, National Geographic KIDS, National Geographic Traveler, National Parks, National Wildlife, Natural History, Nature Conservancy, Ranger Rick, Season, Virginia Wildlife, Women in the Outdoors.
 Books: American Geographic, Audubon Guides, Camden House, Capstone Press, Chanticleer, Childrens Press, Chronicle, Grolier, Harcourt, Houghton Mifflin, Human Kinetics, KC Publications, Macmillan, Orange Tree Production, Rodale, Sierra Press, Stokes Nature Co., Wadsworth, Wiley, World.
-Author/Photographer: Baby Animal Board Book of Appalachian Mountains (Farcountry, 2014; photographers); Nature Guide to Yosemite National Park (Falcon Press, 2014); Nature Guide to Blue Ridge Parkway (Falcon Press, 2013; VOWA award winner); Nature Guide to Shenandoah National Park (Falcon Press, 2013; VOWA #1 award winner); Nature Guide to Rocky Mountain National Park (Falcon Press, 2012); Wildflowers of Shenandoah National Park (Falcon Press, 2011); App for Wildflowers of Shenandoah National Park (Falcon Press, 2012); Kids Baby Animal Board Book of Great Smoky Mountains National Park (Farcountry, 2010); Pocket Guide to Yosemite National Park (Falcon Press, 2009); Pocket Guide to Yellowstone National Park (Falcon Press, 2009); Pocket Guide to Sequoia and Kings Canyon National Parks (Falcon Press, 2009); Pocket Guide to Grand Teton National Park (Falcon Press, 2009); Shenandoah National Park iPod Nature Guide (Nature Pod, 2009); Born Wild in the Smokies (Farcountry Press, 2007); Shenandoah Simply Beautiful (Farcountry Press, 2007); Born Wild in Shenandoah (Farcountry Press, 2007); Birds of Shenandoah (Shenandoah Natural History Association, 1997); cover and major contributor to Birds of North America (Hugh Lauter Levin Associates, 1996).
+Author/Photographer: Nature Guide to Yellowstone National Park, (Falcon Press, 2015; VOWA and MDOWA award winner); Baby Animal Board Book of Appalachian Mountains (Farcountry, 2014; photographers); Nature Guide to Yosemite National Park (Falcon Press, 2014; VOWA and MDOWA award winner); Nature Guide to Blue Ridge Parkway (Falcon Press, 2013; VOWA award winner); Nature Guide to Shenandoah National Park (Falcon Press, 2013; VOWA #1 award winner); Nature Guide to Rocky Mountain National Park (Falcon Press, 2012); Wildflowers of Shenandoah National Park (Falcon Press, 2011); App for Wildflowers of Shenandoah National Park (Falcon Press, 2012); Kids Baby Animal Board Book of Great Smoky Mountains National Park (Farcountry, 2010); Pocket Guide to Yosemite National Park (Falcon Press, 2009); Pocket Guide to Yellowstone National Park (Falcon Press, 2009); Pocket Guide to Sequoia and Kings Canyon National Parks (Falcon Press, 2009); Pocket Guide to Grand Teton National Park (Falcon Press, 2009); Shenandoah National Park iPod Nature Guide (Nature Pod, 2009); Born Wild in the Smokies (Farcountry Press, 2007); Shenandoah Simply Beautiful (Farcountry Press, 2007); Born Wild in Shenandoah (Farcountry Press, 2007); Birds of Shenandoah (Shenandoah Natural History Association, 1997; photographer); cover and major contributor to Birds of North America (Hugh Lauter Levin Associates, 1996).
 Many scientific and lay articles on natural history subjects.
-Calendars: Audubon, Donihe Graphics, Dream Garden, Ducks Unlimited, Falcon, Impact, Landmark, Teldon.
+Calendars: Audubon, Donihe Graphics, Dream Garden, Ducks Unlimited, Falcon, Impact, Landmark, Teldon, Tropical Rainforests.
 Other: Smithsonian website, advertising displays, CD-ROMs, murals, postcards, posters, prints, puzzles; photo show and tour for Roger Tory Peterson Institute Gallery.

 COMMENTS Prompt, full-time staff.
 Computerized submissions with scientific identifications and Latin names.
 Can do photomicrography for textbooks.
 Have done diverse assignment photography, including major advertising campaigns.
+Program head for the LFCC Outdoor and Nature Photography Careers Certificate and professor in field biology and photography classes for Lord Fairfax Community College, University of Virginia Mountain Lake Biology Station and the University of Michigan.
 A professional background in wildlife and biology gives a thoroughness to our photography.